deepsense-ai/seahorse/docs/bundled_image_overview.md

 * Max number of columns in a DataFrame: 100
 * Max row size: 1 MB

-Above limitations refers only to Seahorse Bundled Image.
+Above limitations refer only to Seahorse Bundled Image.

-Interested in processing unlimited data?
+To learn more about scaling up and using Seahorse in production, see the <a href="https://seahorse.deepsense.io/enterprise.html">Enterprise</a> page.

 <div class="contact-block">
 	<div>